 The Sport Fishery for the Summerland area includes: Rainbow Trout, Kokanee, Eastern Brook Trout (Char), Freshwater Lake Cod (Turbot), Lake Trout, Whitefish, Yellow Perch, Bass, Carp, Northern Pike Minnow and Crayfish all are available in the sport fishery around Summerland.
 The Summerland Trout Hatchery can provide more information and answer any questions you may have.
 They can be reached at 250.494.0491.

 Our nature trails can be accessed throughout the year and all provide beautiful and varied scenery.
 Hike up Giants Head Mountain, along Trout Creek, or through Okanagan Mountain Park in hiking boots or on snowshoe, these are just a few of the trails available in the area.
-For more information visit Tourism Summerland.
+For more information Visit Summerland.